Florida is divided into regions for the purposes of providing training dollars to academies. Broward College/IPS is in Region XIII.

 The Dean of the Institute of Public Safety will consider written requests to excuse an absence for only the following circumstances:

 An absence due to a conflict of a personal nature, other than above, will not be excused.
 In no event will an absence be excused which exceeds 10 percent of the course hours.
 Written make-up work will assigned by the instructor and is due by the last class session.
 Failure to submit written assignments will result in a course failure.

 Pursuant to CJSTC Rule 11B35.001 9(b): A student enrolled in a Commission-approved Advanced or Specified Specialized Training Program Course pursuant to subsection (d)1.-13 of this rule section shall achieve a score of no less than 80% on the written end-of-course examination.
 A student enrolled in a Specialized Instructor Training Course shall achieve a score of no less than 85% on the written end-of-course examination, exclusive of demonstration of any proficiency skills.

 A training calendar is available on the website and in the Institute of Public Safety administrative office at the College.

-You can pay on the first day of class in cash, money order or cashier’s check.
-No personal checks will be accepted.
+You can pay on the first day of class with a money order or cashier’s check.
+No personal checks or cash will be accepted.